chandanhpcic/docs/source/manual/how-tos/proxyicapantivirus.rst

 Step 4 - Connect the Engine
 ---------------------------
-Now connect the server that the engine is installed on to OPNsense trough either a switch or a direct cable connection.
+Now connect the server that the engine is installed on to Reticen8 trough either a switch or a direct cable connection.
 Preferable use a separate network for this traffic to make sure the unencrypted ICAP traffic can't be tapped.